-Travellers to New Zealand must declare all goods, equipment and food that could carry unwanted pests or diseases into New Zealand.
+Travellers to New Zealand must declare all goods, equipment, and food that could carry unwanted pests or diseases into New Zealand.
 Travellers must also declare when they have been in contact with livestock.
-MPI checks any passengers and baggage identified as high risk of carrying FMD.
+MPI checks any passengers and baggage identified as being at high risk of carrying FMD.

 We use public education to encourage travellers to declare or dispose of risk goods before they cross the border.
 People who forget to declare items or who make false declarations are fined or can be imprisoned.

-MPI uses risk assessment, visual inspections, X-ray screening and detector dogs to stop risk goods carried by travellers or arriving in New Zealand by mail.
+MPI uses risk assessment, visual inspections, X-ray screening, and detector dogs to prevent risk goods from being carried into New Zealand by travellers or arriving by mail.